OpenPodcar/OpenPodcar/README.md

 	<img src="./docs/hardware/lidar_tripod_positioning.png" alt="Lidar tripod positioning" "width=240" "height=150"/>
 	</p>

-- Remove the tripod from the roof.
+- Remove the tripod from the roof
-- Drill two holes, 0.6mm diameter each and their centers separated by about 1cm, on either side of each marked position as shown in the photo below.
+- Drill two holes, ~0.6mm diameter each and their centers separated by about 1cm, on either side of each marked position as shown in the photo below.

 	<p align="center">
 	<img src="./docs/hardware/tripod_holes_positions.png" alt="Tripod holes positions" "width=240" "height=150"/>
 	</p>

-- Screw the lidar onto the tripod.
-(Note that lidars are optical equipment which use Imperial rather than metric bolt threads, even in the EU.)
+- Screw the lidar onto the tripod
-- Place the tripod back on the roof.
+- Place the tripod back on the roof
-- Use three cable ties, each passed through one pair of drilled holes and around a tripod foot, to secure the tripod to the roof as shown in the photo below. (may require the intervention of two people)
+- Use the cable ties, each passed through one pair of drilled holes and around a tripod foot, to secure the tripod to the roof as shown in the photo below. (may require the intervention of two people)

 	<p align="center">
 	<img src="./docs/hardware/lidar_tripod_attachement.jpg" alt="Tripod attachment to the vehicle" "width=240" "height=190"/>